afloury/Smart-Scavenger-Hunt/README.md

 Based on the scavenger hunt game, the goal is to :
 - Go to the registration point
 - Create your team
-- go to the withdrawal point
+- Go to the withdrawal point
 - Get a list of objects
 - Take a photo of one object in the list
 - Go to the delivery point